gbdev/pandocs/content/SGB_Functions.md

 A direct translation of GB color 0-3 into SNES color 0-3 may be produced by setting BGP/OBP registers to a value of 0E4h each.
-However, in case that your program uses black background for example, then you may internally assign background as \"White\" at the Game Boy side by BGP/OBP registers (which is then interpreted as SNES color 0, which is shared for all SNES palettes).
+However, in case that your program uses black background for example, then you may internally assign background as "White" at the Game Boy side by BGP/OBP registers (which is then interpreted as SNES color 0, which is shared for all SNES palettes).
 The advantage is that you may define Color 0 as Black at the SNES side, and may assign custom colors for Colors 1-3 of